eugenewebdevs/workshops/workshops-2022/docker/README.md

 The goal of this workshop is top complete the following:

 - Install and test docker installation 🐳
-- Pull and run an image
-- Take a provided application and "dockerize" it.
+- Take a provided application and "dockerize" it 🐳
+- Create our own docker image 🐳
+- Run multiple containers 🐳
-- Upload the application to docker hub
+- Upload the application to docker hub 🐳
+- Pull and run an image 🐳
-- Have another dev pull run your application
+- Have someone pull run your application 🐳
-- Create an application in a container that accesses a database in a separate container
+- Create an application in a container that accesses a database in a separate container 🐳

 This workshop will be done in command line.
 Docker does provide a GUI , but to make this resource reusable in the future dockeer caommands will be used.